marcopaglio/BookingApp/README.md

 #### MongoDB

-First of all you need a MongoDB instance *which is part of a replica set* (let's call it `rs0`).
+The MongoDB instance has to be *part of a replica set* (or cluster, let's call it `rs0`).
 You can start it by running a Docker container with the following command:
 ```
 docker run -d --name booking-mongo-set -p 27017:27017 mongo:6.0.7 mongod --replSet rs0
 ```
+**TODO:** N.B.
+On Linux and macOS you could have to precede the Docker commands with `sudo`, depending on your system/docker configuration.<br>
-After few seconds, the MongoDB instance asks for the replica set initialization (if you remove the detached mode `-d` from the command above, you can read on the terminal an error message just like `Cannot use a non-local read concern until replica set is finished initializing`).
+After few seconds, the MongoDB instance asks for the replica set initialization (if you remove the detached mode `-d` from the command above, you can read on terminal an error message just like `Cannot use a non-local read concern until replica set is finished initializing`).
 It's the right time to run the following command:
 ```
 docker exec -it booking-mongo-set mongosh --eval "rs.initiate()"
 ```
 If the confirmation message appears (e.g. `ok: 1`), then the replica set is also initialized.<br>

 > N.B: This procedure only needs to be applied once, then stop the MongoDB instance through `docker stop booking-mongo-set`, and start it again (ready for use) with `docker start booking-mongo-set`.

-**TODO:** N.B.
-On Linux and macOS you could have to precede the Docker commands with `sudo`, depending on your system/docker configuration.<br>

 Once the MongoDB instance is ready, place yourself into the project root directory, open a Command Prompt and launch the BookingApp application with the following command:
 ```